How to Bill IFH

 Secure Provider Web Portal and Electronic Claims Submission Service

-- Medavie Blue Cross offers a secure provider web portal allowing all registered IFHP provider types to conveniently submit prior approval requests online through the secure provider web portal.
+Medavie Blue Cross offers a secure provider web portal allowing all registered IFHP provider types to submit prior approval requests online through the secure provider web portal.

-- The electronic claims submissions service enables the provider to pre-determine client eligibility, submit claims with real-time adjudication and confirms the amount to be paid by Medavie Blue Cross.
+The electronic claims submissions service enables the provider to pre-determine client eligibility, submit claims with real-time adjudication and confirm the amount to be paid by Medavie Blue Cross.

 For billing issues, first contact Medavie Blue Cross at the above number, or email CIC_inquiry@medavie.bluecross.ca.
 If issues are unresolved, contact IFH-PFSI@cic.gov.ca, also available at 1-613-957-5896.